 Instead, our favorite is a tiny, $3 technology stock that I think may be the single most compelling 12-month investment opportunity in the market today.

 See; the world’s largest company – Apple (AAPL) – is about to enter the EV game.
-They’ve been working on a super-secret “Apple Car” project since 2015.
+It’s been working on a super-secret “Apple Car” project since 2015.
 And late last year, the company reportedly increased investments into the project so as to accelerate its development timeline.

 The implication?
 Apple will launch its own EV likely within the next two years.